changhaz/Email-Service/README.md

   store the service provider API into an array of function pointer.
 We distribute the user request evenly to all the service provider we have.
 * Automated tests are implemented for testing mailgun APIs.
+* Cross-Browser compatibility is not well tested.
+All tests are done in Chrome.

 Link to my resume and other projects
 ------------------------------------